Home Visiting Services

 3. Prevent child abuse and neglect

-4. Increase children’s school readiness and school success
+4. Support children’s school readiness and school success

-Home visits by trained Parent Educators are the cornerstone of Parents as Teachers.
-These visits focus on parent-child interaction, development-centered parenting, and family well-being.
+Home visits focus on parent-child interaction, development-centered parenting, and family well-being.

 “Rewards don’t have to be money – they can just be praising your child for a job well done with a nice hug.”